anup557/ciphers/readme1.md

 state as the given figure in lane wise way into the variable `s[32]`.

 ## Advantage of Lane wise Implementation
-- Each SBox, LR, Mixslice needs only 16 iterations (actually 32, as each lane stored into two 64 bit variable).
+- In our implementation each SBox, LR, Mixslice needs only 16 iterations (actually 32, as each lane stored into two 64 bit variable).
 While in slice wise fashion, they need 320, 1280 and 80 iterations respectively.